hasibzunair/masksup-segmentation/README.md

 ## 2a.
 Get datasets

 First, open a folder named
-`datasets` in the root folder.
+`datasets` in the root folder (`mkdir datasets`).
 Then, download GLaS, Kvasir & CVC-ClinicDB and NYUDv2 datasets as well as the sribbles from [GitHub Releases](https://github.com/hasibzunair/masksup-segmentation/releases/tag/v1.0).
+Finally, unzip and move the four folder to `datasets`.

 ## 2b.
 Train & Evaluation code